chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 **Single-use address practices** minimize public key exposure by generating new addresses for each transaction. **HD wallets** implementing BIP32/44 standards facilitate this approach by deriving unlimited addresses from a single seed phrase.
 Users should avoid the address reuse patterns discussed earlier and immediately migrate funds from any address that has exposed its public key through spending.

 **Fresh address migration** involves proactively moving funds from potentially exposed addresses to new, unused addresses before quantum computers become capable of exploitation.
-This strategy requires careful timing—migrating too early wastes transaction fees, while waiting too long risks losing everything to quantum attackers who could drain exposed addresses within hours of achieving cryptographic relevance.
+This strategy requires careful timing: migrating too early wastes transaction fees, while waiting too long risks losing everything to quantum attackers who could drain exposed addresses within hours of achieving cryptographic relevance.

 **Multi-signature schemes** can provide transitional protection by requiring multiple signatures for transaction authorization, increasing the computational cost of quantum attacks.
 However, this represents only a temporary measure as quantum computers scale in capability.